astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 Muscle Memory, Innovation, Waste Not, and Piece by Piece.

 When making gear of your level, you will often need crafter food to boost your stats.
-[Tempura Platter](http://xivdb.com/item/19826/tempura+platter) is what I use most often.
+[Tempura Platter](http://xivdb.com/item/19826/tempura+platter) is what I use for all HQ and high-level recipes.
 It is available for sale in Kugane, from the Independent Culinarian at the market.

 #### 40 Durability